“I’m a late bloomer…”

 This formative experience brought the first dawning awareness to Evelyn of the power music can exert over us.

-I think that was when I decided that music’s job is to move people.
-That's what I still try to do with my music: connect with and move people’s emotions, whether it is to smile, reminisce, dance or cry.
-As long as it's a good feeling!
+I think that’s when I decided music’s job is to move people, and that’s still what I aim to do: connect with people’s emotions, whether it is to smile, reminisce, dance or cry –

 “I’ve been a puppet, a pauper, a pirate, a poet…”

 Like many of us, Evelyn heeded the call of convention and shelved her dreams of performing – aside from the occasional ditty at parties – for many years.
 In lieu of pursuing a life on stage, Evelyn ran the gamut of jobs, ranging from barmaid, custard taster, social housing developer to marketing consultant and business coach.

 All the while, the allure of the arts stayed with her.
 In 2005, Evelyn began to take steps towards transforming her passion into a pathway for the next chapter of her life, attending vocal jazz workshops and finding encouragement in the tutelage of established artists.

 Intent on developing herself as a performer and vocalist with panache, Evelyn sought to overcome her shyness by pushing herself out of her comfort zone, undertaking training in stand-up comedy, acting and even dabbling in musical theatre!

 Steadily gaining confidence and renown as a live performer who engages with audiences through an informal and friendly demeanour, Evelyn began to hatch plans to make her own statement.